KosmasDev/dbt-task-jaffle-shop/README.md

 - Has anyone ordered everything?

 > [!NOTE]
 > This document primarily focuses on the process of loading data and building models that can be used to generate valuable customer insights.
 It is **not intended as a detailed guide** for configuring the dbt-Snowflake connection or setting up a full dbt environment.
-Instead, it provides high-level setup instructions, along with links to official documentation for more detailed guidance.
+Instead, it provides high-level setup instructions, along with links to official documentation for detailed guidance.

 ## 📘 Table of Contents
 1. [Prerequisites](#prerequisites)